mertsgnms/arduino-graphical-multimeter/README.md

 # arduino-graphical-multimeter
-A multimeter design that is able to measure ACV DCV and current and display it on an OLED screen as a graph.
+A graphical multimeter design that measures AC/DC voltage and current values and displays them as a graph.
 ## What it does
 This multimeter design uses a rotary switch to switch between measurement modes to measure AC/DC current and voltage.
 Measurement values are then scaled and displayed on the OLED screen.
 ## Power System